Program Director, Reading Education

 Dr. Katherine Frankel is an associate professor of literacy education at Boston University Wheelock College of Education & Human Development, where she teaches graduate courses in reading/literacy and is the director of the Reading Education program.
 In her research, Frankel employs critical sociocultural theories to examine literacy teaching and learning in secondary classrooms, one-on-one tutoring spaces, and other literacy instruction and intervention contexts.
 She focuses on understanding how adolescents’ multiple literacies and identities are enacted across space and time, and how they intersect with the literacy practices of school.

 Frankel’s ongoing objective is to connect theory, research, and practice to understand the curricular and pedagogical actions that youth, teachers, scholars, and others may take to expand adolescents’ literacy learning opportunities in ways that affirm and grow their literacy histories, identities, and capacities, and that position them as literacy knowers and doers.
 Currently, she is co-PI on “STEM Literacies, Identities, and Learning through Cascading Models of Near-Peer Mentoring,” which is funded by the National Science Foundation.

-Prior to completing her doctorate, Dr. Frankel was a grammar and composition teacher and reading tutor at Landmark High School in Beverly, MA.
+Before completing her doctorate, Frankel was a grammar and composition teacher and reading tutor at Landmark High School in Beverly, Mass.